In this section

 Ensure the appropriate measures and equipment are in place in the home prior to discharge by referral to an Occupational Therapist.

-Patients who are returning home with considerable changes to their mobility should have goals of care established by the multidisciplinary team in collaboration with the patient and their caregivers.
+Goals of care: Patients who are returning home with considerable changes to their mobility should have goals of care established by the multidisciplinary team in collaboration with the patient and their caregivers.
 Particularly those patients receiving palliative care, appropriate goals should be established and included in the patient’s management plan.
 Multiple risk factors and general poor health significantly increases the risk of pressure injuries.
 Palliative care may have a stronger focus on managing symptoms, comfort and quality of life.

-Education of patients, parents and carers is essential in the prevention and management of pressure injuries.
+Education: Education of patients, parents and carers is essential in the prevention and management of pressure injuries.
 Patients and their families should have a clear understanding of the potential impact of a pressure injury and the importance of its prevention, contributing risk factors and strategies that assist in reducing the risk.
 This is particularly important when patients are in a home care environment or being discharged from an inpatient area.
 Families and carers of patients discharged with risk factors should receive a pressure injury prevention parent factsheet and discuss suitable prevention strategies relevant to their child prior to discharge.

 Pressure Injury Prevention Evidence Table